-The Lok Sabha controls the Council of Ministers.
+No Confidence: The Lok Sabha controls the Council of Ministers.
 A person who enjoys the majority support in the Lok Sabha is appointed as the Prime Minister.
-Once the Lok Sabha says that its members have ‘no confidence’ in the Council of Ministers, the Prime Minister; alongwith all the ministers; has to quit.
+Once the Lok Sabha says that its members have 'no confidence' in the Council of Ministers, the Prime Minister (alongwith all the ministers) has to quit.
 The Rajya Sabha does not enjoy this power.

 Political Executive: The Prime Minister and the Council of Ministers make the political executive.
 The task of the Council of Ministers is to execute the programmes and policies of the government hence it is called the executive.
 Members of the political executive are elected by the people.

 Permanent Executive: The Civil Servants form the permanent executive.
 They are selected through the All India Civil Services and continue in their job irrespective of the change of government.

 Since the political executive is answerable to the people hence it enjoys more power than the permanent executive.
 However, people in the permanent executive are technically more knowledgeable and capable compared to those in the political executive.

 Copyright © excellup 2014